-The manager designated fire marshall is Stephanie Robinson makes sure the nursery premises are compliant with fire safety regulations, including following any major changes or alterations to the premises and seeks advice from the local fire safety officer as necessary.
+The Nursery manager Emma Corbett makes sure the nursery premises are compliant with fire safety regulations, including following any major changes or alterations to the premises and seeks advice from the local fire safety officer as necessary.

-The manager designated fire marshal has overall responsibility for the fire drill and evacuation procedures.
+The Nursery manager has overall responsibility for the fire drill and evacuation procedures.
 These are carried out and recorded for each group of children every three months or as and when a large change occurs, e.g. a large intake of children or a new member of staff joins the nursery.
 These drills will occur at different times of the day and on different days to ensure evacuations are possible under different circumstances and all children and staff participate in the rehearsals.

-The manager designated fire marshal checks fire detection and control equipment and fire exits in line with the timescales in the checklist below.
+The Nursery Manager checks fire detection and control equipment and fire exits in line with the timescales in the checklist below.